 Provincial, national and international guidelines govern safety monitoring in clinical trials.
-It is the responsibility of researchers to be aware of any guidelines that apply to their research and apply them (see TCPS chapter 11).
+It is the responsibility of researchers to be aware of any guidelines that apply to their research and apply them (see TCPS2 chapter 11).

-2.13 Use of Personal Health Information
+2.15 Use of Personal Health Information

-2.13.1 The NS Personal Health Information Act governs the use of personal health information.
+2.15.1 The NS Personal Health Information Act governs the use of personal health information in Nova Scotia.
 The Act does not apply to statistical, aggregate or anonymized health information.
 Personal health information is information collected in the course of receiving care from a health care professional.
 The Act defines personal health information as: